Code-Ninjas-Home-Office/game-building-session-tutorials/save-the-computers.md

 - :paint brush: Click the gray bubble in the ``||scene:set background color||`` block to see the different color options appear.
 Select a color to use as the background.

-- :mouse pointer: Click the Game Window tab on the right side of the screen then click ▶ to see the selected background color appear!
+- :mouse pointer: Check the Game Window on the right side of the screen to see the selected background color appear!

 - :mouse pointer: Click Next to go to the next step.